quananhle/Python/Software Engineering Practicing/Leetcode/Tiktok/799. Champagne Tower/README.md

             next_level = [0.0] * (row + 2)
             # Traverse each glass in the current level
             for glass in range(len(current_level)):
-                # Compute the overflow amount
+                # Compute the overflow amount to ditribute to two adjacent glasses
                 overflow = (current_level[glass] - 1.0) / 2.0
                 # If there is overflow, distribute it to the two glass directly under the current glass
                 if overflow > 0.0: